0xsend/super-send-token/docs/platform.md

 - Inspect hardhat.config.ts for hardfork=cancun.
 - bunx hardhat compile works.

-Commit: f98498d

-## f81d703 Align viem calls and env discovery in tests
+## Align viem calls and env discovery in tests

 Why:
 Reduce flakiness and ensure tests resolve env/config in a